Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 Want to learn how to declutter a ton of clothes you have?

-Learn the KonMari method – it literally saved me HUGE amounts of closet space (and time!) when I was decluttering my apartment:
+Learn the KonMari method – it literally saved me HUGE amounts of closet space (and time!) when I was decluttering my apartment.
+Master it with an online course.

 Trust me, it is one of the best things you can learn in your life.